FatenSidhom/DOCX4J-EXAMPLE/README.md

 ### An example for using the docx4j library in a springboot project

-- A .docx document is generated with the docx4j library.

 - The *simplemagic library* is used to validate the file mime type.